 Charitable Contributions

 If you volunteered or donated to a tax-exempt organization this past year, you may be eligible to claim that charitable gift on your taxes.
-Keep a running list of your donations, use an online search tool to determine if the charities are tax-exempt, and then acquire letters of acknowledgment from each charity.
-You can claim donations between 20% and 50% of your adjusted gross income.
+Keep a running list of your donations, use the IRS’ online search tool to determine if the charities are tax-exempt, and then acquire letters of acknowledgment from each charity.
+Generally, your deduction can’t exceed 60% of your adjusted gross income, and there may be different limits depending on the type of donation.
 Use the Schedule A form (Form 1040) to itemize your charitable contributions.

 Educator Expenses

-Teachers can deduct up to $300 annually for classroom supplies.
+Eligible teachers can deduct up to $300 annually for things like classroom supplies and professional development courses.
 Save your receipts and claim this deduction on Form 1040 while filing your taxes.

 Gambling Losses

 You can deduct legal gambling losses by keeping an accurate yearly record of your total wins and losses.
 First, report your total gambling winnings to the IRS.
-Once done, you can add your losses as a deductible by listing them on the Schedule A form.
-Remember that the amount you deduct cannot exceed your total gambling winnings.
+Then you can add your losses as a deductible by listing them on the Schedule A form.
+Just remember that the amount you deduct can’t exceed your total gambling winnings.

 Reader Favorites